codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 ### Instance Types

-Codemagic provides macOS, Windows and Linux instance types.
+Codemagic provides macOS, Windows, and Linux instance types.

 The instance types and hardware specifications can be found below.